 Both of these wines are great with various foods.
 They are technically dry, but of the two, Merlot is the one that's easiest to drink, while Cabernet is its more aggressive sibling.

 I can't say that one grape is better than the other; it just happens that they have different characteristics.
 The better option of the two will depend on a wine consumer’s personal preference.

 Which is sweeter -- Merlot or Cabernet Sauvignon?

 Merlot has a sweeter taste of the two, although this still depends on the grape production’s location.

 Why is Merlot cheaper than Cabernet?

 The Cabernet is the pricier one because of its strong demand and its perceived higher stature among wine lovers.
-Merlot grapes also have a smaller yield than other grape varietals.
+Merlot grapes, on the other hand, also have a smaller yield than other grape varieties.

 Is Merlot or Cabernet healthier?